 1. Take Your Time#

+I cannot stress this enough.
 Coffee is social in Greece.
 There’s no pressure to leave — one drink can last hours.
+The waiter isn’t ignoring you; you’re simply not expected to hurry.
 Embrace it.
+Your blood pressure will thank you.

 2. Freddo is King#